SACOG/Regional-Monitoring/README.md

     - [about.yaml](https://github.com/SACOG/Regional-Monitoring/blob/main/Indicator_Gen/config/about.yaml) - a _yaml_ file used to create the documentation files associated with each indicator
     - [functions.py](https://github.com/SACOG/Regional-Monitoring/blob/main/Indicator_Gen/config/functions.py) - a python file with general user defined functions that all data sources utilize
     - [plot.py](https://github.com/SACOG/Regional-Monitoring/blob/main/Indicator_Gen/config/plot.py) - a python file with general user defined functions for standardizing plotly charts
- - Data source __config__ folder:
-    - "data_source.xlsx" - a workbook that initializes the data pipeline (requires user to set which geographies, estimates, years, ... are needed to make the API request) (for example, "census.xlsx" or "bls.xlsx")
-    - "data_source.py" - a python script with user defined functions that the specific data source requires (for example, "census.py" or "bls.py")
+ - Most data sources also have there own __config__ folder which can contain files specific to each data source (.py, .xlsx, or .csv usually) preliminary steps needed for each data release, as well as other helpful documentation.

 (3) [__AGOL Dashboard__](https://github.com/SACOG/Regional-Monitoring/tree/main/Indicator_Gen/AGOL%20Dashboard):
-- This folder contains all code that is used to build the plots/charts used in the online public-facing AGOL dashboard
+- This folder contains all code that is used to build the plotly plots/charts used in the online public-facing AGOL dashboard
-- The _plotly_ library is used for all data visualizations
 - Each data source has their own notebook
-- Each plot is exported as an _html_ file to our internal server, which is then linked to the dashboard
+- Each plot is exported as an _html_ file to our internal server, which is then embeded onto the dashboard

 ## How to use data pipeline for data sources with an API: